artsy/artsy.github.io/_posts/2015-08-24-Cocoa-Architecture:-Hybrid-Apps.markdown

 * OS features like [Dynamic Type](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/TransitionGuide/AppearanceCustomization.html) are also a no-go.

-* Conforming to the Operating System's Human Interface Guidelines is more difficult, as you're relying less on foundations built with this in mind.
+* Conforming to the operating system's Human Interface Guidelines is more difficult, as you're relying less on foundations built with this in mind.

 * Web tech is slower, and threading APIs are generally poor.
 A dfficulty here is that you are also complicating the technical stack upon which [your app sits above](https://twitter.com/sandofsky/status/634129798936162308).

 The fact that we were able to ship an app at all was because we could build the most important parts native, then rely on web technologies to cover the rest of the ground.

 The nature of doing it this way comes with trade-offs, ones that we've been willing to make so far.